 Blueprints for Successful Communities - A History

-Twenty years ago, well before growth and its effects were a topic of daily dialogue, the Georgia Conservancy brought together planners, architects, home builders, transportation engineers, and community advocates to begin a conversation about growth.
+Well before growth and its effects were a topic of daily dialogue, the Georgia Conservancy brought together planners, architects, home builders, transportation engineers, and community advocates to begin a conversation about growth.
 This conversation took place when many Atlantans were concerned about the region’s increasing congestion, lack of greenspace, declining air quality, and loss of land, but few were making headway in solving these problems.

 Planning for growth and its impact on natural resources seemed to be the logical progression in the work of the Georgia Conservancy, and Blueprints for Successful Communities was born in partnership with the Urban Land Institute and the Greater Atlanta Home Builders Association.
 Growing from the recognition that the form of development has a direct relationship to the loss or retention of critical natural resources, Blueprints puts natural resources first when considering growth management issues.

-Now in its 49th year, the Georgia Conservancy remains dedicated to protecting and conserving Georgia’s natural resources though advocacy, engagement and collaboration, and that mission is perfectly reflected by the work performed by our Blueprints program.
+The Georgia Conservancy remains dedicated to protecting and conserving Georgia’s natural resources though advocacy, engagement and collaboration, and that mission is perfectly reflected by the work performed by our Blueprints program.

 From its beginning in 1995, Blueprints has been a leader in the growth management arena because of our emphasis on the protection of natural resources, our inclusion of a diverse array of stakeholders in the community engagement process, our active interdisciplinary partnerships, and our educational training on quality growth concepts and policies.
 Through Blueprints, community members across Georgia can collaborate and actively plan for the sustainable future of their neighborhoods, towns and regions.